Chirag1994/8-Week-SQL-Challenge/Case Study #5 - Data Mart/B. Data Exploration.md

 | 2019 | 27.28 | 32.47 | 40.25 |
 | 2020 | 28.72 | 32.73 | 38.55 |

+#### Percentage of Sales by Demographic for Each Year

+1. **Insight**:

+   - Couples consistently contribute the least to total sales across all years, with families and unknown demographics making up the majority.

 ### 8. Which age_band and demographic values contribute the most to Retail sales?

 ```sql